Categories

 Fail 3 – Wrong number

-The number of address is actually 2^32, which is more like 4,294,967,296.
-Unless they have taken out broadcast address etc, although judging by the standard of the rest of the article, I doubt they would know what they were.
+The number of addresses is actually 2^32, which is more like 4,294,967,296.
+Unless they have taken out broadcast addresses etc, although judging by the standard of the rest of the article, I doubt they would know what they were.

 Fail 4 – Lying